Opening a CD for a Child

 Another alternative to opening a custodial UGMA or UTMA CD account for your child is to open a custodial Roth IRA.
 This is a great option if your child is earning some money and wants to invest.

-While a custodial CD account may offer a higher interest rate than a high-yield savings account, the money is not available to the beneficiary until they reach adulthood.
-A high-yield savings account, alternatively, allows for withdrawals at any time.
+Unlike custodial CDs, high-yield savings accounts let you access the money at any time, which can be helpful if the funds are needed sooner.
 That said, a high-yield savings account does not provide the same custodian/beneficiary guardrails as a custodial CD account.

 Other Frequently Asked Questions About CDs for Children